hezarai/hezar/README.md

-# Hezar: A seamless AI framework & library for Persian
+# Hezar: A seamless AI library for Persian

 Hezar is a multi-purpose AI framework and library built to make using AI easy for the Persian community!